martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+> Fixed a race condition where the Inspection-Chamber couldn't properly hook in.

+## Recently Learned Tricks ##

 > Stabilization and adaption to new Astro version, see [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md).

-## Recently Learned Tricks ##

 > Hello Astronauts!
 Now this one is BIG!
 The `astro-vtbot` has been many things so far.
 Now it is also a **Starlight plugin**!